26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 Are you putting your long-term investments ahead of your weekly groceries?
 Probably not.
 A simple solution to this is to set up automatic withdrawals and review these transactions each month.

-Setting up automatic withdrawals is a way for you to save money without having to put any effort or thought into it.
-The money will just be taken out of your checking account each month and put into an account where it can accrue some interest.
+Setting up automatic withdrawals is a way to save money without having to put any effort or thought into it.
+The money will just be taken out of your checking account each month and put into an account where it can accrue interest.

 This will leave you no room for excuses about why you need to keep your cash for something else.
-(You can even use an app like Acorns that will automatically invest your spare change into an investment account.)
+(You can even use an app like Acorns that automatically invests your spare change into an investment account.)

-You are likely to find that when money is automatically pulled from your account, you hardly notice, and are able to adjust your spending accordingly.
+You will likely find that when money is automatically pulled from your account, you hardly notice and can adjust your spending accordingly.

-The interest that you are paying on your debt is likely higher than anything you will gain from a savings account.
+The interest you are paying on your debt is likely higher than the interest you would earn on a savings account.

-Once your debt is paid off, set your SMART financial goals for each category of your life (e.g., your college savings, your retirement, and your investments), and schedule automatic withdrawals from your bank account to match these outcomes.
+Once your debt is paid off, set your SMART financial goals for each life category (e.g., your college savings, retirement, and investments), and schedule automatic withdrawals from your bank account to match these outcomes.

-Each month, go through your bank statements to see where you can make any adjustments to save even more money to meet your goals faster.
+Each month, review your bank statements to see where you can make adjustments to save even more money and meet your goals faster.

-Alternatively, if you find that you are running out of money at the end of the month, lower your withdrawal amount until you are able to get back on track.
+Alternatively, if you are running out of money at the end of the month, lower your withdrawal amount until you can get back on track.

 21. Read a Personal Finance Article

-Don't ever stop educating yourself, especially when it comes to personal finance.
+Don't ever stop educating yourself, especially regarding personal finance.

-Improving your money habits is something you may want to tweak from time to time.
-There may be new thoughts on personal finance, and ultimately opportunities to earn money.
+You may want to tweak your money habits from time to time.
+You may have new thoughts on personal finance and, ultimately, opportunities to earn money.

-Continue to listen to personal finance podcasts, read articles (like this one) and scan the most current personal finance articles.
-If you don’t have too much time to devote to this, try to read personal finance article a day.
+Continue to listen to personal finance podcasts, read articles (like this one), and scan the most current personal finance articles.
+If you don’t have too much time to devote to this, try reading a personal finance article daily.

-This is not an overwhelming amount of reading, but it will greatly improve your money habits.
+This is not overwhelming reading, but it will greatly improve your money habits.

 Some great money websites to get started are:

-If you want to be able to see the most recent highlights from each of these websites, download a Feedly account and add these sites to your feed so you can scroll through it during a regular stack.
+If you want to see the most recent highlights from each of these websites, download a Feedly account and add these sites to your feed so you can scroll through it during a regular stack.

 22. Wait 30 Days Before Buying Your Wants

-One of the keys to better money habits is the 30-day rule.
-This rule is an effective way to control impulse spending.
+One key to better money habits is the 30-day rule, which is an effective way to control impulse spending.

-Whenever you feel the urge to buy something that you don't need, stop and put the thought aside.
+Stop and put the thought aside whenever you feel the urge to buy something you don't need.

-Post this note somewhere that you will see on a regular basis to give yourself a chance to reflect on the item for 30 days.
-If you still want the item after a month of thinking about the purchase: buy it.
+Post this note somewhere that you will see regularly to give yourself a chance to reflect on the item for 30 days.
+If you still want the item after a month of thinking about the purchase, buy it.
 Otherwise, leave it behind.

 23. Work on Your Time Management

 Time is an asset you can never replenish.
 Once it is gone, it is gone forever.
-Time is your biggest asset, so it is essential to use it well.
+Because time is your biggest asset, it is essential to use it well.

 Here are some time management tips to increase your productivity: